 - The wavelength is 650 nm

 The advantages of this sensor include the following

 - Resolve capacity less than one micron at a decreased price

 The disadvantages of this sensor include the following

 - The accuracy of the sensor can be affected by dust or other materials

 Applications of a Laser Diode

 Laser Diode modules are used in all major areas of electronics ranging from

-Medical Machines: Laser diodes are used in machines used to remove unwanted tissues, eliminating cancer cells, non-invasive and cataract surgeries etc.
+- Medical Machines: Laser diodes are used in machines used to remove unwanted tissues, eliminate cancer cells, non-invasive and cataract surgeries, etc.

-Industrial Applications: Laser Diodes are used as a source of high intensity laser beam for precise cutting of materials.
+- Industrial Applications: Laser Diodes are used as a source of high-intensity laser beams for the precise cutting of materials.
 They are also used in 3D printing to soften the substrate.